 Some may continue to seem rather weird and wonderful once you are familiar with them!

-Use your judgment when deciding if an alternative healing practioner can help you.
+Use your judgment when deciding if an alternative healing practitioner can help you.

 I have never met a practitioner who was trying to con me.
 But I have met a few who had far more faith in their healing methods than was warranted.

-Remember: no matter how enthusiastic a practitioner is about their alternative healing method, it is your money, your time, your investment of hope and your decision.
+No matter how enthusiastic a practitioner is about their alternative healing method, remember the following:

 Many practitioners are highly trained and credited by a professional organisation.
-If you know the type of alternative healing you want, such as accupuncture or homeopathy, you can look up the relevant organisation to ask for a list of qualified practioners.
+If you know the type of alternative healing you want, such as acupuncture or homeopathy, you can look up the relevant organisation to ask for a list of qualified practitioners.

 A recommendations from someone you know is wonderful if you can get it, even more so if the person was treated for the same chronic illness as yourself.
 (For me, a personal recommendation carries more wait than a professional qualification, although it does depend on the method.)

 Each healing technique is different, but there tend to be some similarities which distinguish alternative healing methods from conventional ones.